 If a faculty member suspects that you have committed academic misconduct, he or she will first hold an informal meeting with you.
 At this time the faculty member must explain the allegations to you and provide the information on which the claim is based.
 According to section II of the Code of Student Rights, Responsibilities, and Conduct, you must be given the opportunity to respond.
 The faculty member will then make a determination and impose academic sanctions as necessary.

 If the faculty member concludes that academic misconduct has occurred, he or she must make a formal report to the dean of students.
-This report will be sent to you and the associate dean for graduate education within 14 calendar days of receipt by the dean of students.
+This report will be sent to you and the College's associate dean for graduate education by the dean of students.

 Submitting an appeal

 The associate dean or his/her designee will first try to reach an informal resolution with you and the faculty member.
-If this is not possible, a formal hearing will be scheduled with the GAFC.
-We make every effort to schedule the hearing within one month of the associate dean’s receipt of the form; hearings typically are not held during the summer.
+If this is not possible, a formal hearing can be scheduled.
+We make every effort to schedule the hearing within one month of the associate dean’s receipt of the appeal; however hearings typically are not held during the summer or during IU breaks.

 You may ask an advocate from the Student Advocates Office to assist in preparing your case for the GAFC.
 You may ask any witnesses to attend the hearing who can provide information relevant to the case.
 Character witnesses are not appropriate.
 If you are an international student, you may ask for an interpreter if necessary.

-Once the hearing is held, the GAFC chair will submit a written decision to the associate dean.
+Once the hearing is held, a written decision will be submitted to the associate dean.
 This decision is final and binding.
 A copy of the decision is sent to you, the faculty member, and the dean of students within 14 calendar days of the conclusion of the hearing.